LSELawReview/blog/_posts/2021-03-23-building-the-conscience-of-humankind.md

 ---
 layout: post
-title: "Building the Conscience of Humankind: An Analysis of the Use of Selective Imagery on the 75^th^Anniversary of International Criminal Justice"
+title: "Building the Conscience of Humankind: An Analysis of the Use of Selective Imagery on the 75^th^ Anniversary of International Criminal Justice"
 author: Kevin
 categories: ["International Law"]
 ---